Getting Prepared for an

 Provisions for insuring islands of power production within the country that would prevent millions of deaths could be put in place fairly quickly, and much less expensively, but this also has never been done -- or, until recently, even been seriously considered, except by the few scientists and engineers who have seriously studied the fragility of the electric power grid.
 There are finally signs, in 2013, that this situation is beginning to change, but the process is very slow.

-Many people who say that they have off-the-grid power systems, however, are interconnected to the power grid in order to sell their excess power back to the grid.
-From an EMP or solar storm standpoint, this presents the worst of all possible worlds.
+Many people who say that they have off-the-grid power systems are interconnected to the power grid in order to sell their excess power back to the main electric grid (what engineers call the bulk power grid).
+From an EMP or solar storm standpoint, this interconnection presents the worst of all possible worlds.
 Such an interconnection exposes a so-called off-the-grid system to all of the dangers of the power grid.
+You can do this, but it just requires many extra levels of protection at the interconnect point (and usually some spare electronics boards).

 Even though solar storms primarily affect the power grid, customers can communicate the importance of EMP and solar storm protection to their local electric utilities.
 Devices such as the SolidGround system made by Emprimus can be installed by local electric companies on all of their large transformers that are connected to very long lines.